mogui/MDWamp/README.md

 WAMP in its creator words is:

-> an open WebSocket subprotocol that provides two asynchronous messaging patterns: RPC and PubSub.
+> WAMP is an open WebSocket subprotocol that provides two application messaging patterns in one unified protocol:
+Remote Procedure Calls + Publish & Subscribe.
+> Using WAMP you can build distributed systems out of application components which are loosely coupled and communicate in (soft) real-time.

 but what are RPC and PubSub? here's a [nice and neat explanation][faq] if you have doubts.

-## Changes

-### 1.1.0

-- Added OSX framework target
-- dropped iOS 4 compatibility now iOS >= 5.0 is required
-- added block callback for connection, rpc and pub/sub messages
-- removed RPC and Event delegates (now they only works with blocks)
-- added unit test

 ## Installation